Blueprint Travelers - Travel Site

 The main airport of Suriname is the Johan Adolf Pengel International Airport (PBM) and the only locations that fly directly into the country are the Netherlands, Guyana, Panama, Belem in Brazil, Curaçao, and Trinidad and Tobago.
 You will need to go through immigration and show them the forms that you will have filled out prior to your trip.
 Here is a link to these forms.

 The airport is located about 1 hour – 1.5 hours outside of the capital city of Paramaribo.
-This is also the main city within the country.
+This is also the capital and main city within the country.
 To get to the city center, you can take a taxi directly to your accommodations or coordinate a car service with your accommodations or travel agent.

 How to Cross the Border Between French Guiana and Suriname